 Dynamic Entry: Ares uses one, leaping from other location in the world, to the front door of the Labyrinth, using the impact from his landing to knock everyone present into the ground with a shockwave.
 To reiterated, Ares.
 Jumped.
 Across.
 The World.
 And.
 Subdued.
 People.
 With his.
 LANDING.
 That's Dynamic Entry on an epic level.

 First Girl Wins: Technically speaking, Andromeda.
 Whilst Io had apparently been watching Perseus his entire life, she neglected to introduce herself to him until after he'd already met Andromeda.
-At the end of Wrath, the two apparently begin a relationship.
+At the end of Wrath, the two apparently begin a relationship (it's implied because of standing Hollywood expectations, but all that actuallys happens is he grabs her and pulls her in for a surprise kiss when she's talking about battle strategy and there hasn't been a hint of romance between them).

 Hoist by His Own Petard: The chimera in the first battle.
 Perseus impales the fuel head which causes it to continuously spew out flammable fluid on itself and the ground, then goads the ignition head into lighting it.